danielfm/smudge/README.md

 | <kbd>M-p M-f</kbd> | `spotify-next-track`     | Next track                     |
 | <kbd>M-p M-b</kbd> | `spotify-previous-track` | Previous track                 |

+This is particularly useful for those using keyboards without media keys.

 This mode can be enabled globally with `global-spotify-remote-mode`.

 ## License